The staff, clefs & the middle C

 (whole note has no stem.
 A whole note is the type of note that has the longest note duration.
 Note duration is the timing of how long to hold the note.
 Other note types are half note, quarter note, eighth note and sixteenth note.)

 The grand staff is made up of the treble staff and the bass staff.
 The top staff is the treble staff with the treble clef.
 The bottom staff is the bass staff with the bass clef.
 The treble and the bass clef staff are connected by a brace.

 On the grand staff, the middle C note is placed between the two clefs.
 The middle C is written on a ledger line below the treble staff and above the bass staff.
 A ledger line is a shortened staff line used to write musical notes that are too high or too low to be on the staff.

 Here is an overview of the staff notes and their positions on the keyboard.

 Continue to Sharps and Flats – Steps and Accidentals to learn about the musical note names of the black keys and know how to recognize them on the staff.

 Music Theory Trainer

 http://piano-music-theory.com/the-staff-clefs-the-middle-c/http://piano-music-theory.com/wp-content/uploads/2016/05/staff.pnghttp://piano-music-theory.com/wp-content/uploads/2016/05/staff-150x150.pngMusic Theory BasicsMusic Theory Lessonsbass clef,f-clef,g-clef,grand staff,ledger line,line notes,musical note,space notes,staff,treble clefYou already know the musical note names on a piano keyboard, this lesson teaches you how to read and write music.
-The Staff The staff is a set of 5 horizontal lines and 4 spaces upon which the musical notes and symbols are placed.
-There are line notes and space notes....piano-music-theory email@example.comAdministratorPiano Music Theory
+The Staff The musical staff is made up of 5 horizontal lines.
+Musical notes and symbols are written on the lines and in the spaces.
+Notes placed on line are...piano-music-theory email@example.comAdministratorPiano Music Theory